bigevilbeard/napalm_create/README.md

 ## Prerequisites

-For this lab an ssh client is require to connect to the devbox.
+For this lab an ssh client is required to connect to the devbox.
 Using Mac/Linux directly use the OS native SSH client.
 For connecting using an SSH client such as PuTTY.

 ```
 ssh root@10.10.20.20 / password cisco123